dragonfist453/GAN/README.md

     This test file is a sort of reference for how models are being saved.
 For any further type of GAN developed, saveTest.ecl may be referred to see how the model is saved easily.

-## Design

-For the implementation of GANs, weight transfer between neural network models is used so that the models stay connected and are able to train adversarially.
-This is achieved in Python or JavaScript using objects, but in ECL, weights were transferred between models to train successfully.

 ## Outputs of various models tested

-More models will be trained and outputs will be uploaded over time

 ### Simple GAN output